cobeylab/code-structure-training/README.md

 This code is perfectly legitimate in that it runs and does something useful, computing 0.59.
 There are three problems with its code structure, however.

 1. It only computes one thing with one set of numbers as input.
-The values are "hard coded."
+The values are "hard coded" and there are no functions to call again with different values.
-2. There's repetition for what seems to be the same computation (`p_of_b` and `p_of_a` are computed the same way).
+2. There's repetition for what seems to be the same algorithm (`p_of_b` and `p_of_a` are computed the same way).
+There's repetition of the same calculation `p_of_a_and_b / p_of_b`.
 3. There's very little abstraction.
 Each line does one operation and only the variable names give an idea of the author's intention.
+4. There are different "levels" of abstraction. `p_of_a_given_occ_b` goes back to using input values when it could be composed of "higher level" computations.

 There is no need to think about this code in a novel way.
 We don't even need to know what it does to make it simpler and more understandable.
 We know that it can be composed of functions and data.

 First, recognize that variables such as `pos_b` are data, and they're unchanged throughout so we can group them together at the beginning.
 We can think of them as separate from computation.

+We can also remove any repetition of the same calculation.
+(This doesn't go back to the Theoretical Framework but it adds complexity and is very common.
+More on this in [DRY](#dry).
+The issue of using different levels of abstraction is also fixed this way and can be thought of as an application of the DRY principle.)

 ```python
 pos_a = 3